WalletConnect/WalletConnectUnity/Packages/com.walletconnect.modal/README.md

 ## Usage

 0. Install WalletConnectUnity Modal package.
 If installing as Git URL, also install UI and Core packages.
-1. Import the sample from the WalletConnectModal package.
-2. Add Name (can be anything) and your Project ID to the `Assets/WalletConnectUnity/Resources/WalletConnectProjectConfig` asset.
+1. Add Name (can be anything) and your Project ID to the `Assets/WalletConnectUnity/Resources/WalletConnectProjectConfig` asset.
     - If you don't have Project ID, you can create one in [WalletConnect Cloud](https://cloud.walletconnect.com).

-3. Drag and drop `WalletConnectModal` prefab from `WalletConnectUnity Modal` package to your scene.
+2. Drag and drop `WalletConnectModal` prefab from `WalletConnectUnity Modal` package to the first scene in your game.
-4. Open modal after initialization
+3. Open modal after initialization
     - By default Modal will initialize itself asynchronously on Awake.
 During initialization it will also try to connect to the last session.